-Bangladesh police stages drill amid fears of unrest in capital: reports
+Bangladesh police stages drill amid fears of unrest in capital: Reports

-Dhaka, Nov 8 (PTI) Bangladesh police on Saturday carried out a large-scale coordinated security drill at key points of the capital ahead of deposed prime minister Sheikh Hasina’s now disbanded Awami League’s “Dhaka Lockdown” programme on November 13.
+Dhaka, Nov 9 (PTI) Bangladesh police has carried out a large-scale coordinated security drill at key points of the capital ahead of deposed prime minister Sheikh Hasina’s now disbanded Awami League’s “Dhaka Lockdown” programme on November 13.

 Witnesses reported increased police presence across Dhaka, which enhanced concerns among residents of the capital about the law and order situation on November 13.